Mag1sterY0da/enctyption-methods/README.md

 # enctyption-methods-on-js
+## Attention: Cringe-code
-This repo is used to create some encryption methods on JavaScript.
-Created with using HTML, CSS, JS and IDE Webstorm.
+This repo is used to create some encryption methods using JavaScript such as:

-Updated description will be later.
+* Caesar cipher
+* ElGamal
+* Trithemius cipher

+Please, use it only for reference or checking my old code style :)